-A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law
+Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

-- Behaving with Integrity
+Behaving with Integrity

-- Demonstrating strong commitment to ethical values
+Demonstrating strong commitment to ethical values

-- Respecting the rule of the law
+Respecting the rule of the law

 - The roles and responsibilities of Members and all office holders are set out in the authority's Constitution.
 The Constitution also sets out how decisions are made and the procedures that are followed to ensure these are efficient, transparent and accountable to local people.
-The Constitution is supported and underpinned by a Code of Conduct for Members', Code of Conduct for Employees and a Protocol for Member/Officer Relations. - The Code of Conduct for Members' requires declarations at meetings to be made by Members where necessary and these declarations are recorded in the minutes of the meeting. . - The authority has a Standards Committee to maintain and promote high standards of conduct by observing and monitoring the operation of the Code of Conduct for Members'. - Statutory Officers' responsibilities are defined in the Constitution and are employed in accordance with statutory guidance. - The s151 officer leads the promotion and delivery of good financial management through the Executive Board, bridging the gap programme, attendance at Council, Cabinet and Committee meetings and organises specialist workshops/training for officers and Members as appropriate and as part of the new member induction programme. - Registers of interest are completed annually by Members and officers and a register of gifts and hospitality is maintained. - The Monitoring Officer and s151 meet regularly with the Chief Executive to discuss any matters relevant to their statutory functions.
-Both the s151 officer and the Monitoring Officer are members of the authority's Strategic Leadership Team (SLT). - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
-Where non-compliance is identified, this is reported to management and to Members via the Audit Committee. - Whistleblowing policies have been updated and have been ratified by the Audit Committee.
-Gloucestershire wide counter-fraud unit has been established to help prevent and detect fraud and corrupt practices, including misuse of power.
+The Constitution is supported and underpinned by a Code of Conduct for Members', Code of Conduct for Employees and a Protocol for Member/Officer Relations. - The Code of Conduct for Members' requires declarations at meetings to be made by Members where necessary and these declarations are recorded in the minutes of the meeting. - The authority has a Standards Committee to maintain and promote high standards of conduct by observing and monitoring the operation of the Code of Conduct for Members'. - Statutory Officers' responsibilities are defined in the Constitution and are employed in accordance with statutory guidance. - The s151 officer leads the promotion and delivery of good financial management through the Executive Leadership Team, attendance at Council, Cabinet and Committee meetings and organises specialist workshops/training for officers and Members as appropriate and as part of the member induction programme following borough elections every 2 years.
+Induction is open to all members. - Registers of interest are completed annually by Members and officers and a register of gifts and hospitality is maintained.
+Declarations of interest are declared and recorded at meetings. - The Monitoring Officer and s151 meet regularly with the Chief Executive to discuss any matters relevant to their statutory functions.
+Both the s151 officer and the Monitoring Officer are members of the authority's Executive Leadership Team (ELT). - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
+Where non-compliance is identified, this is reported to management and to Members via the Audit Committee. - Whistleblowing Policies have been updated and have been ratified by the Audit Committee. - A Gloucestershire wide Counter Fraud Unit has been established to help prevent and detect fraud and corrupt practices, including abuse of position.
 The service reports to Audit Committee twice a year.

+Principle B

-B. Ensuring openness and comprehensive stakeholder engagement
+Ensuring openness and comprehensive stakeholder engagement